Paulsmek/image-to-ascii/README.md

 This Python script converts images into ASCII art using the PIL (Python Imaging Library) module.
 The script can be run directly from the command line, allowing you to specify the source image, destination file, and output width, or it can default to converting a predefined image.

-Requirements
-Python 3.x
+Requirements:
-PIL (Pillow) library
+Python 3.x, PIL (Pillow) library

 To install the required library, run: "pip install pillow"

 How It Works: